 The Williamsburg Health Foundation works in partnership with local health and human service agencies to build capacity for nonprofit work in our community.
-This page lists resources identified as powerful tools for the support and growth of nonprofit agencies.
+This page lists resources identified as powerful partners, collaborators, and opportunities for the support and growth of nonprofit agencies.
 This resource page is a work in progress.
 WHF welcomes your feedback and suggestions for other resources to share here.
-To contact us, write email@example.com
+To contact us, write firstname.lastname@example.org

-The Office of Community Engagement partners with non-profits to create positive community-driven social change.
-We offer the opportunity to share volunteer needs in our weekly student volunteer listserv, host a volunteer fair in the September, networking and resource sharing events in fall and spring, and we funded a limited number of internships focused on students completing capacity projects for local non-profits.
-Visit our community partners webpage for details, and email firstname.lastname@example.org if you would like to have a one-on-one conversation.
+The Office of Community Engagement (OCE) partners with nonprofits to create positive community-driven social change.
+OCE offers the opportunity to share volunteer needs in its weekly student volunteer listserv, hosts a volunteer fair in the September, and holds networking and resource sharing events in fall and spring.
+OCE funds a limited number of internships focused on students completing capacity projects for local nonprofits.
+Visit the community partners webpage for details, and email email@example.com for a one-on-one conversation.